• Skip to primary navigation

 Nutritionally, ground flax is rich in Omega 3 fatty acids (though not as high as chia seeds), iron, fiber and zinc – just to name a few.

-Flax seed meal is one of our favorite alternatives to xanthan or guar gum.
+Flax seed meal is of the best substitutes to xanthan or guar gum.
 Here are a couple recipes using ground flax seeds:

 Quick Gluten Free Double Chocolate Biscuits